Anne Del Core Interview: TV Exec Turns Professional Artist

 Alex Jeffery Interview: Director of The Power of Pickleball

-Carl Landau | March 24, 2026
+Diana Landau | March 24, 2026

 Bonus episode!
 Carl combined his two passions in this interview with Alex Jeffery -- Pickleball and Documentaries.
 Alex is an accomplished documentary filmmaker who recently released an in-depth documentary called the The Power of Pickleball.
 Alex co-owns the production company Bespoke Works with his friend and long-time collaborator, Paul Petersen.
 His first feature film, “A Chance Encounter,” won the audience choice award at the Heartland Film Festival in 2020 and then was released by Samuel Goldwyn Films.